-You can easily make your own shape cutters for polymer clay miniatures.
-These can be used to make decorations, clay blends, tiles or small baked goods such as miniature cookies.
-The miniature cutters found in these instructions are all made from recycled heavy tinfoil (aluminum foil) plates with waste polymer clay handles.
+You can easily make your shape cutters for polymer clay miniatures.
+These can be used to make decorations, clay blends, tiles, or small baked goods such as miniature cookies.
+The miniature cutters are all made from recycled heavy tin foil (aluminum foil) plates with waste polymer clay handles.
 Start with simple shapes first, and work your way up to more complicated bends.

 03 of 09